Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/README.md

 ### 8. Reference

 ## 1. Abstract
 Comparators form the basic building blocks in various circuits such as ADCs.
 The scope of this project is to design a comparator with an output SR Latch to latch the outputs obtained to fixed values.
 A comparator senses a differential input and generates a logical output according to the polarity of the input difference.
 Here, a Strong Arm Latch has been selected as the comparator core.
 This topology offers desirable attributes like operating in a single clock phase, drawing zero static power.
+The circuit was implemented using Synopsys 28nm PDK.

 ## 2. Tools used
 1. **Synopsys Custom Compiler** was used to draw the transistor level schematic diagram of the design.